mulesoft/pdk-custom-policy-examples/jwt-validation/README.md

 # JWT Validation Policy Example

-This example showcases the helpers provided by the Poliy Development Kit JWT library to extract, parse and validate JWT tokens.
+This example showcases the helpers provided by the Policy Development Kit JWT library to extract, parse and validate JWT tokens.

 ## Prerequisites